Jai Kali Kalkattawali: Plot

-Abhaya is a detective who also a devotee of Goddess Kali, and a saviour in disguise for women.
-Abhaya was brought up by her in-laws when she was just six after her mother's death due to domestic violence and her father was a priest of the Mukherjees and he died after leaving her to her in-laws' place.
+Abhaya is a detective who is also a devotee of Goddess Kali, and a saviour in disguise for women.
+Abhaya was brought up by her in-laws from the age of six after her mother's death due to domestic violence.
+Her father was a priest of the Mukherjees; he died after leaving her to her in-laws.

-The show starts with Abhaya's childhood where Abhaya goes to pray Goddess Kali but she sees her mother facing domestic violence and was murdered and burned in fire, which she saw it as a terrible dream.
-She suddenly wakes up but the dream of her mother's death constantly reminds her.
+The show starts with Abhaya's childhood, where she goes to pray to Goddess Kali but witnesses her mother facing domestic violence, being murdered and burned in fire, which she perceives as a terrible dream.
+She suddenly wakes up, but the dream of her mother's death constantly haunts her.
 She is also a devotee of Goddess Kali and a housewife of the Mukherjees.
 Sometimes, to catch criminals, she disguises herself.

-As she confronts the it follows the story of Abhaya, a docile homemaker from a traditional Bengali family who crusades against injustice against women.
+As she confronts it, the story follows Abhaya, a docile homemaker from a traditional Bengali family who crusades against injustice towards women.
 It shows how she uses her skills to solve crimes and catch criminals while looking after her family.

-The show ended with Radharani fixing time bomb in Abhaya's chair, where Abhaya successfully wins, and Radharani dies and at the very end, it was shown Abhaya saying a few words.
+The show ended with Radharani fixing a time bomb in Abhaya's chair, where Abhaya successfully wins, Radharani dies, and at the very end, it was shown Abhaya saying a few words.